COVID-19 Resources for Employees

 Please note: The additional booster that was authorized by the CDC in September 2022 is strongly recommended but not required at this point in time.

 Is Bard a fully vaccinated campus?

 All students, faculty, and staff are required to provide proof of vaccination, bringing us to a vaccination level of over 99%.
 The fewer than 1% of students and employees who remain unvaccinated have received prior approval for medical or religious reasons.
-Any unvaccinated student or employee, for as long as they are not fully vaccinated and up to date, must continue to follow the same protocols that kept our community safe last year when we were all unvaccinated, including masking and physical distancing at all times indoors or in group settings on campus.
+We encourage community members and visitors who are not vaccinated to mask indoors.

 Once fully vaccinated and up to date, do I still need to wear a mask?